antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [10.1]  API methods **MUST** be available at unique endpoints

-Within these guidelines, an *endpoint* consists of 4 elements:
+Within these guidelines, an *endpoint* is said to consists of 4 elements:

 1. HTTP verb (e.g. `GET`)
 2. HTTP headers (e.g. `Accept: application/json`)
 3. URL path (e.g. `/ships`)
 4. URL parameters (e.g. `?operator=BAS`)

-The HTTP verb and URL Path **MUST** be specified in each API request, these are referred to as *required* elements.
+The HTTP verb (1) and URL Path (3) **MUST** be specified in each API request, these are referred to as *required* elements.

-HTTP headers and URL parameters can be specified in an API request, these are referred to as *optional* elements.
+HTTP headers (2) and URL parameters (4) can be specified in an API request, these are referred to as *optional* elements.

 **An API endpoint is considered unique if its required elements are unique.**